emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 # Carl

+%% @fix this too
-It was in early September of 2017 that I lose yet another friend to depression.
+%% It was in early September of 2017 that I lose yet another friend to depression.
 This time, it was a complete blind-side to all of us: myself, my colleagues, and our families.
 It's been a month since that day and I walk past his empty office in the morning and still can't believe he's gone.
 This time it feels different, because I'm sometimes angry.
 At him!
 I'm angry that he knew exactly what I've been through since January and he kept it to himself and *anyone* he knew would have done *anything* to help him and he never gave us a chance.

 I'm still trying to get some closure on this, but it hasn't made me stumble.